 While in college at DePaul University, I met a woman named Kallie.
 She was different and had an understanding of who she was.
 She seemingly had that illusive stamp of approval that I desperately sought.
 After moving to Dallas from Chicago, I began to attend the Porch.
 At that time the gap between my sinfulness and Jesus’ perfection became visible to me.
 I was bankrupt and Jesus had everything I needed.
 He always had.
 I put my faith in Christ alone by grace alone for the provision for my sins.
 In return, He gave me a new identity (Col 3:3, 2 Cor 5:17, Gal 2:20, 1 Pet 2:9).
 Praise Jesus!

 Remember the Kallie I mentioned before?
 Well, I am fortunate to be married to THAT Kallie.
 She helps me bear the burden of pronouncing our last name, among countless other things.
-We have three kiddos named Rose, Isla, and Jude (Fun fact, they are all born in different states!).
+We have three kiddos named Rose, Isla, Jude, and Elle (Fun fact, they were born in three different states!).
 We are so excited to be able to teach our kids how important a name can be.
 While the name Flueckiger comes from someone who used to patch and repair shoes or fabric, we are overjoyed that we get to pray/shape/mold these little ones to long for being “patched and repaired” into the family of God (John 1:12).

 Over the years, I have carried many different titles for work: Account Executive, Waiter, Manager, Stock-Boy, Pond Scraper, Construction, Laborer, Retail Associate, Go Cart Flag Waver, Bouncer, Bartender, Registered Nurse, Salesman, and Mover.
 My favorite was NOT Go Cart Flag Waver.
 Those kids were punks, but so was I.